Godfrey Phillips India: Brands and products

+Collectables

-Trading cards
+Cigarette cards

-Godfrey Phillips Ltd. also produced a variety of cigarette cards to advertise their products, with several topics such as film actresses, animals, aircraft, famous people from history, among others.
+Godfrey Phillips Ltd. also produced a variety of cigarette cards to advertise their products, with topics such as film actresses, animals, aircraft, famous people from history, cricketers and footballers amongst others.
 The first cards set was launched in 1904 and featured anonymous pin-up girls.

 In the 1920s, the company took advantage of the rise popularity of association football trading cards in those times, releasing football collections in 1920, 1922 and 1923.
 Godfrey Phillips Ltd. issued a series of 1,100 football cards of the first collection, followed by 2,462 in 1922 and 940 in 1923.

 The outbreak of the World War II caused a severe shortage of paper, and tobacco companies were forced to bring an end to the production of cigarette cards.